jeremy-shannon/jeremy-shannon.github.io/_posts/2017-03-10-FBF-Uncle-Claude.md

 ![Alt Text][im03]

-It still wasn't reconstructing the true signal, but I had to be sure to capture a full period of the 0.5-Hz triangle wave and the peak voltage of the resulting reconstructed signal was good enough to pass the test.
+It still wasn't faithfully reconstructing the true signal, but I wanted to be sure to capture a full period of the 0.5-Hz triangle wave, and the peak voltage of the resulting reconstructed signal was good enough to pass the test.
 Yippie!